-Google AdWords ads appear at the very top of the page, above all content, with a green "Ad" label beneath the title.
+Google ads appear at the very top of the page, above all content, with a green "Ad" label beneath the title.
 Paid ads are Google's #1 source of revenue for a reason: they work really well.
-AdWords, however, can be a very pricey little project; and if you're not reviewing ads every day it can spin out of control.
+Google Ads, however, can be a very pricey little project; and if you're not reviewing ads every day it can spin out of control.

 Google My Business is a free tool that works with Google Maps.
 Most folks overlook Google Maps as part of their SEO, but with almost ten years of SEO experience we've found Google Maps' Google My Business is the single most overlooked tool a business has to succeed online.